 - Possibly functioning as an aircrewman in various types of aircraft

 People in this rating work at sea or ashore, on hangar and flight decks, in shops and on airstrips.
 They may work in clean or dirty areas, but they are almost always working in noisy environments.
 They work closely with others, do mostly physical work, and require little supervision.
 ADs also serve as flight engineers aboard certain aircraft.

 A-School (Job School) Information

-Technicians going to intermediate level maintenance facilities for their first assignment will attend advanced training after "A" School.
-Each time a technician is assigned to a new aircraft or equipment, more specific and advanced training will be given prior to reporting to respective aviation unit.
+Technicians going to intermediate level maintenance facilities for their first assignment will attend advanced training after A-School.
+Each time a technician is assigned to a new aircraft or equipment, more specific and advanced training will be given prior to reporting to the respective aviation unit.

 - Must have normal color perception

 - Navy Enlisted Classification Codes for AD

 Current Manning Levels for This Rating

 Note: Advancement (promotion) opportunity and career progression are directly linked to a rating's manning level (i.e., personnel in undermanned ratings have greater promotion opportunity than those in overmanned ratings).